everstake/everstake-swqos-docs/README.md

  - The QUIC path provides lower latency compared to RPC.
  - You must authorize your pubkey to connect to Everstake SWQoS via Quic.

+ **Connection Rate Limit:** Each authorized client is limited to 8 QUIC connections per minute.
+Please ensure your integration respects this limit to avoid connection errors or temporary blocks.

 ### How it works
 1. You build and sign a Solana transaction in your client.
 3. You establish a QUIC connection to an [Everstake SWQoS QUIC](RESOURCES.md) endpoint after we whitelist your pubkey.